PFF National Training Center: Other pitches

 Two miniature artificial turfs measuring 40 x 20 m will be installed beside the main football pitch which are meant for recreation use and hosting of festival competitions.
 Likewise the grass area in the middle of the Manila Jockey Club's racetrack is also planned to be converted into a football field.

 Use

 The facility is planned to serve as the training ground of both the men's and women's national football teams of the Philippines.
-Both senior and youth teams will utilize the facility.
+Both senior and youth teams utilize the facility.
 Within September 2017, the Youth Football League plans to hold their matches at the center.

-The center hosted matches of the second roundof the 2017 PFF Women's League.
-The venue also hosted a Philippines Football League match between Meralco Manila and Ceres-Negros on 24 November 2017.
-The match is designated as a home game of Meralco Manila but the club's designated venue, the Rizal Memorial Stadium is unavailable at the given date due to reservation by the NCAA.
+The center hosted matches of the second round of the 2017 PFF Women's League.
 The women's national team used the venue in March 2018 as part of their preparation for their 2018 AFC Women's Asian Cup stint.

 Ownership

-The Manila Jockey Club leases the land where the facility stands to the Philippine Football Federation.
+The Manila Jockey Club leases the land to the Philippine Football Federation, as secondary ground to Rizal Memorial Stadium.
 The PFF has leasing rights to the land which is valid until 2039.